jeevantelukula/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Audio.rst

-In most cases ``-Dplughw:0,0`` is the device we want to use for audio but in case we have several audio devices (onboard + USB for example) one need to specify which device to use for audio:
+In most cases ``-Dplughw:0,0`` is the device we want to use for audio but in case we have several audio devices (onboard + USB for example) one needs to specify which device to use for audio:

 .. ifconfig:: CONFIG_part_family in ('AM335X_family', 'AM437X_family')